-The Shoah Memorial Library makes available to the public several digitized funds, accessible online, including the UEVACJEA fund and the Arbeter Ring fund which includes several collections of newspapers, magazines and newsletters.
+The library of the Shoah Memorial makes available to the public several digitized collections, accessible online, including the UEVACJEA fund and the Arbeter Ring fund which include several collections of newspapers, magazines and newsletters.

 This fund consists of documents donated by the UEVACJEA to the Shoah Memorial.
-These Engaged Volunteer Veterans Jews of 1939 are from immigration.
+These Engaged Volontaires Veterans Jews of 1939 are from an immigrant background.

-For the library, the digitized documents of this fonds are:
+For the library, the digitized documents from this fonds are:

 The Bulletin of the Union of Engaged Volunteer Veterans Jews 1939-1945